The Trifecta

 Nutrition trends.
 Metrics.
 Marginal gains.

-But none of that is why I fell in love with ultra running in the first place.
+But none of that is why I fell in love with ultrarunning in the first place.

 Something primal.

-You can’t fake the effort.
+You cannot fake the effort.

-The distance won’t let you lie.
+The distance will not let you lie.

-You either did the work—or you didn’t.
+You either did the work, or you did not.

-And in that struggle, you uncover a new version of yourself—one that's more present, more resilient, more dangerous in all the right ways.
+Ultras force you to go deeper than you think possible.
+And in that struggle, you uncover a different version of yourself.
+More present.
+More resilient.
+More dangerous in all the right ways.

 It was remembering why I started.